madagra/madagra.github.io/_pages/home.md

 professional interests are:

 - *Scientific software development*: this combines my two main passions of programming and science, especially physics.
-I have extensive experience in HPC, cybersecurity, and quantum computing.
+I have experience in HPC, cybersecurity, and quantum computing.
 - *Engineering and product management*: I love to start, grow, and continuously improve engineering teams and do the same the with software products.
-- *Cloud infrastructure and distributed applications*: I have extensive experience in building distributed systems running on public cloud, always with infrastructure-as-a-code.
+- *Cloud infrastructure and distributed applications*: I have experience in building distributed systems running on public cloud, always with infrastructure-as-a-code.
 - *Machine learning*: ML is a huge field.
-I have extensive experience with scientific ML and time series forecasting.
+I have experience with scientific ML and time series forecasting.

 You can find more details on my previous works in the [blog](projects) and [projects](projects) or my